Ranger Academy Course Description

 This form must be filled out by a physician clearing you for the physical activities listed.
 Once completed email both forms to Kransbottom@santarosa.edu.
 This will confirm your seat in the class and you will be officially registered, on a first come, first served and space available basis.

-Step 3: (Required to registration)
+Step 3: (Required AT START OF ACADEMY)

 This packet must be printed, filled out, and brought in on your first day of class.
 If you have any questions about the forms, or if you need the packet mailed to you because you do not have a printer, please email Kelly Ransbottom @ email@example.com